Asbel Montes, AAA Payment Reform Chair, partnered with fellow member Solutions Group on this detailed HHS Tranche 3 funding video update.

 “MADISON — Gov. Tony Evers today announced a grant program funded by the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 Totaling $100 million dollars, the funding will support providers most at-risk for financial hardship during the COVID-19 pandemic.
 The providers targeted for financial assistance include emergency medical services, home and community-based services, and long-term care providers such as skilled nursing facilities and assisted living facilities.”

-Prehospital Use of the Critical Care Decontamination System (CCDS) for N95 Respirators Download as PDF PURPOSE: Use of personal protective equipment (PPE) during the COVID-19 pandemic response is at unprecedented levels.
-In order to slow usage rates and maintain supply chain stability, the U.S. Food and Drug Administration (FDA) has authorized an Emergency Use Authorization…
+Use of personal protective equipment (PPE) during the COVID-19 pandemic response is at unprecedented levels.
+In order to slow usage rates and maintain supply chain stability, the U.S. Food and Drug Administration (FDA) has authorized an Emergency Use Authorization (EUA) for the emergency use of an N95 respirator decontamination system.
+This is one of several EUAs for decontamination technologies granted by the FDA.
+This document is intended to provide basic information on the Critical Care Decontamination System (CCDS) for pre-hospital use.